 - 11. All officers involved in the commissioning and procurement process will act fairly with our suppliers in all matters, including ensuring prompt payment in accordance with agreed terms.
 Should disputes arise we will seek to resolve them promptly.
 There will be no favouritism or bias shown towards one supplier over another.
 Our actions will, therefore, be underpinned by our values: - Fairness being objective to balance the needs of all those in our community - Integrity being open, honest and taking responsibility - Respect embracing and valuing the diversity of others - Service delivering high quality, cost effective public service - Trust delivering on our promises to each other, customers and our partners. - 12.
-Swale Borough Council expects its suppliers to hold the following principles: - Safe working conditions - Promotion of good health - Employment is freely chosen - Non-excessive working hours (in line with the Working Time Directive) - Training is provided - Non discrimination - Diversity, equality and good workforce practices are encouraged - Elimination of child labour - Elimination of inhumane treatment.
+The Council is committed to ensuring that its contractors are good employers and expects them to hold the following principles: - Safe working conditions - Promotion of good health - Employment is freely chosen - Non-excessive working hours (in line with the Working Time Directive) - Training is provided - Non discrimination - Diversity, equality and good workforce practices are encouraged - Elimination of child labour - Elimination of inhumane treatment - Environmental awareness (more details from paragraph 38 Sustainable Procurement) - 13.
+In July 2019, the Council made a commitment to paying the Real Living Wage for its directly employed staff and a commitment to review its application to the Council's contracts.
+For contracts, this applies to those contracted staff who work two or more hours a week, for eight or more consecutive weeks a year.
+The Real Living Wage does not apply to contractors that supply the Council with products e.g. stationery suppliers.
+Best endeavours should be made to paying the Real Living Wage where applicable in all contracts as they come up for renewal, but we recognise this may not be possible in all contracts, particularly contracts shared with other authorities.